Find out how to search for information in an efficient way!

 We live in the middle of an information flood.
 The ability to filter information is an integral part of search skills: you have to be able to tell the difference between reliable and unreliable, essential and non-essential.

 When searching for information for your studies, Google is rather a poor tool for it provides you with a lot of irrelevant information.
-Use Google Scholar instead, especially since you can also access HAMK e-collections with Scholar.
+Use Google Scholar instead, especially since you can also access HAMK electronic collections with Scholar.
+Check out HAMK Finna’s large and multidisciplinary international e-materials search .
+If you need information about image databases and how to use graphical elements in your research papers you might benefit from ImagOA service.

 Different levels of expertise